This knitting guide will help show beginner knitters how to get started knitting today.

-This six step knitting guide gave you the foundation you need to keep on knitting.
+My knitting guide gave you the foundational beginning you need to keep on knitting.

 And even now there are some pretty awesome knitting patterns you can do.

 Even my friend Tink here loves this knitting guide and the first knitting pattern.

 She just has to show off her new knitting skills!

 The knitting patterns below are very easy and contain only what you learned in my knitting guide:

 Even the knit sweater pattern below is great for beginners, you've gotta try it, I know you'll love it.

 And you can make it in Garter stitch only if you want too.
 What a great knitting gift idea!.

 All these easy knitting patterns are super easy and I hope you enjoy them.

 You may also enjoy trying some of my knitting stitch patterns.
 They're a great way to practice.